Autonomous Vehicle Insurance: How Self-Driving Cars Will Change Coverage

 How Autonomous Vehicle Insurance Rates Will Change

-Short-Term: Expect Modest Rate Increases
+Short-Term: Expect Modest Rate Pressure

 In the near term (now through the mid-2030s), several factors are pushing premiums upward: